System Design Space

 Phase 3 (60-90 days)

-Focus: Detective and response layer
+Focus: Detection and response layer

 Outcome: Centralized security telemetry pipeline, runbooks, measurable MTTR, and regular incident drills.